jociemoore/170_user_interests/README.md

 # User Interests Application

-This small Sinitra application displays users and their interests.
-I used this project to practice loading user data from a YAML file and dynamically changing the view accordingly.
+This small Sinatra application displays users' interests and dynamically changes the view by loading the selected user's data from a YAML file.